Turner’s Pit Barbeque

 Seasoning: Salt, pepper, others

 Description: Tender but slightly overcooked.
 Really good flavor with a light smoke and seasoning coming through each bite.
-Looks like they sauce the ribs lightly for the last portion of the cook too.
+Looks like they sauce the ribs lightly for the last portion of the cook, too.
 Nicely trimmed with a good meat-to-fat ratio, leaning heavier on the meat side.
 Would get these again

 Sausage